lukmanr/CLVPipelines/clv_pipelines/README.md

 ### Implementation details
 The pipeline uses the same data preprocessing and feature engineering flow as the training pipeline.
-After the features are generated and stored in a BigQuery table the pipeline triggers batch scoring by invoking AutoML Batch Predict service the custom AutoML tables component.
-The output - predictions - is stored in GCS or BigQuery.
+After the features are generated and stored in a BigQuery table, the pipeline triggers batch scoring by invoking AutoML Batch Predict component.
+The output - CLV predictions - is stored in GCS or BigQuery.
 The output destination is passed as the pipeline's runtime parameter.

 ## Customizing the pipelines

-Both the training and the batch predict pipelines can be customized at two levels:
+Both the training and the batch predict pipelines can be customized at three levels:
-- Through fine tuning of the YAML settings file
+- Fine tuning of the YAML settings file
+- Modyfing data preprocess and feature engineering steps
-- By recoding the workflow
+- Recoding the workflow

 ### Modifying the YAML settings file
 The pipelines have been designed to minimize hard-coded values.
 Most pipeline settings are centralized in a single settings file - `settings.yaml`.
 The file uses the YAML format and has two sections: